-Membrane degassing allows for the quantitative removal of oxygen and carbon dioxide at ambient temperature.
+Membrane degassing is an ideal solution for the quantitative removal of oxygen and carbon dioxide at ambient temperature.

-In the membrane degassing process, water is put in contact with a purge gas stream through a semi-permeable membrane.
-Whilst water is not able to permeate through the membrane, the dissolved gases are forced to flow through it with the driving force being the low partial pressure in the gas phase.
-According to the expected performance the purge gas stream could be pure nitrogen, compressed air, vacuum conditions or a combination of them.
+In the membrane degassing process, water comes into contact with a purge gas stream through a semipermeable membrane.
+While water cannot permeate through the membrane, the dissolved gases are forced to flow through it with the low partial pressure in the gas phase as the driving force.
+According to each customer’s expected performance, the purge gas stream could be pure nitrogen, compressed air, vacuum conditions, or a combination.

-Cannon Artes has been qualified by 3M, the world leader in the field of membranes for degassing of liquids, for the implementation of Membrane Degassing in the offshore oil & gas projects.
+Cannon Artes is qualified by 3M, the world leader in the field of membranes for degassing of liquids, for the implementation of membrane degassing in the Injection water treatment in offshore oil&gas projects.

-Cannon Artes is offering its Clients the support to investigate, test, design, manufacture, commissioning and start-up of water treatment systems based upon membrane deaeration.
+We offer our clients the support to investigate, test, design, manufacture, commission, and start-up of water treatment systems based on membrane deaeration.

 If you think membrane degassing is something new, you can talk to our engineers with more than twenty years of experience in this area!